heptarch/heptarch.github.io/drafts/demon.md

 *3980221461 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest, purple, swollen and multi-limbed, is pursued by a flock of smaller ones, like a spider by flies.
+The largest, swollen and multi-limbed, is pursued by a flock of smaller ones, like a spider by flies.
 The spider savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.